 5. Fork Compacted Areas

 Areas of the lawn that get heavy traffic in the summer will be very compacted and will need forking to break up the soil and improve the drainage when the rain starts to pour.
-Ensure that you push the fork all the way into the ground to get the proper aeration and drainage.
+Ensure that you push the fork four to six inches in to the ground to get the proper aeration and drainage.